Having too little folate (vitamin B9) in your blood causes folic acid deficiency anemia.

 Folate is necessary for your body to make new red blood cells.
-Red blood cells are needed to carry oxygen to your organs.
-If you do not have enough red blood cells, you have anemia, which can make you feel weak and tired.
+Your body needs red blood cells to carry oxygen to your organs.
+Not having enough red blood cells causes a condition called anemia, which can make you feel weak and tired.

 Folic acid is the synthetic version of the vitamin folate, also called B9.
-This vitamin is lost when you sweat and urinate.
-Vitamin B9 is not stored in your body, so it has to be replaced daily.
+Your body loses B9 when you sweat and urinate.
+And your body can’t store it, so you need this vitamin daily.

 Symptoms of folic acid deficiency include: